mlrun/mlrun/docs/runtimes/configuring-job-resources.md

 ## Preemption mode: Spot vs. On-demand nodes

-When running ML functions you might want to control whether to run on spot nodes or on-demand nodes.
+Spot nodes give you access to spare computing capacity When running ML functions you might want to control whether to run on spot nodes or on-demand nodes.
 Preemption mode controls whether pods can be scheduled on preemptible (spot) nodes.
 Preemption mode is supported for all functions.